 This is a gear review about the Sea to Summit Ember Quilt range in 2023.

 The backpacking quilt review covers the whole Sea to Summit Ember Quilt Range.
-I have focused on the Sea to Summit Ember 25F also known as the Ember III which I have spent some time testing.
+I have focused on the Sea to Summit Ember 25F also known as the Sea to Summit Ember EBIII which I have spent some time testing.

 There have been a couple of upgrades to the quilts over the last couple of years.
 These upgrades improved the Ember quilt but the strap attachment system still needs a bit of work for the quilt to be the best quilt possible.

 Keep reading to find out more about the Sea to Summit Ember quilts.